symfony/symfony-docs/workflow.rst

         public function setCurrentPlace(string $currentPlace, array $context = []): void
         {
-            // Assign the property and so something with `$context` }
+            // assign the property and do something with the context }
     }

 .. versionadded:: 6.4

-    The support of using public properties instead of getter/setter methods and private properties was introduced in Symfony 6.4.
+    The feature to use public properties instead of getter/setter methods and private properties was introduced in Symfony 6.4.

 .. note::